Raymond2129/Project-3--RVRT/README.md

-# MERN Shopping List

-> Shopping list app built with the MERN stack along with Redux for state management, Reactstrap and react-transition-group.

 ## Quick Start

 Add your MONGO_URI to the default.json file.
 Make sure you set an env var for that and the jwtSecret on deployment